What is Content Length? SEO Guide for Beginners

 Learn what content length means in SEO, why it matters, and how to find the right word count for your pages.

 Content length refers to the word count of a page's main content.
 In SEO, it is the idea that longer, more comprehensive content tends to rank better for competitive queries because it can cover a topic more thoroughly, satisfy more search intents, and naturally include more relevant keywords and subtopics.
-However, length alone is not a ranking factor.
+However, word count is not a ranking factor.
+Google's own self-assessment for content quality asks, "Are you writing to a particular word count because you've heard or read that Google has a preferred word count?" and answers in the same breath, "No, we don't."
+Google Search Liaison Danny Sullivan put it plainly in 2023, writing that the best word count to succeed in Search is "not a thing.
+It doesn't exist."
 What matters is whether the content fully answers the searcher's question.

 Why Content Length Matters for SEO